Cghlewis/crystal_site/content/blog/dict_clean/index.markdown

 ### Update variable types (2023-11-21)

-After sharing this post, someone suggested using a data dictionary to update variable types so I thought I might as well as that as a 5th use for your data dictionary.
+After sharing this post, someone suggested using a data dictionary to update variable types so I thought I might as well add that as a 5th use for your data dictionary.

 In order to do this, you will need one additional column in your data dictionary, which we will call "type".